juniormr/portfolio/README.md

 ## Getting Started

-These app is built with create-react-app.
+This app is built with create-react-app.

 ### Prerequisites